openshift/ansible-service-broker/docs/design.md

 Docker Registry API.
 First, it will retrieve the list of images that a specified registry contains.
 Next, it will inspect each of the images and [retrieve their associated metadata](https://github.com/containers/image).
-The API queries are critical to APB discoverability because it allows the broker to retrieve the `com.redhat.apb.spec` label containing an APB's base64 encoded spec information.
+The API queries are critical to discover APBs, because it allows the broker to retrieve the `com.redhat.apb.spec` label containing an APB's base64 encoded spec information.
 The adapter filters any non-apb images based on the presence of these labels, decodes each of their specs, and loads